 I have one of the most comprehensive collections of early English clocks that travel the world to reach new audiences.
 The first clock I ever had was a Welsh Grandfather.
 I was thrilled to be involved with a very special clock exhibition in September 2018 which was hosted at Bonhams, 101 New Bond Street, London W1.
 Please see the website Innovation & Collaboration for full information.

 As a child I would always stare through the window of the clock shop opposite Harrods if I was ever in London.
 Years later this is where I bought my first clock, which was built by a man by the name of John Taylor!
 I’m glad to say that I still love and treasure that clock.

 Much like the case for my passion in inventing, it was my father (Eric Taylor) who first sparked my interest.
 I would often see him at the kitchen table trying to fix a clock and my interest grew from there.
 It’s impossible to imagine a world without clocks, and that has always fascinated me.

 Hear more about my love of clocks on the video link below.

-I’m thrilled that the Isle of Man Post Office has visualized my passion for clocks so well in their postage stamp collection that was launched in September 2017.
+I was delighted when the Isle of Man Post Office visualized my passion for clocks so well in their postage stamp collection.